CodeYourFuture/syllabus/docs/react/week-3/lesson.md

 <details>
 <summary>Click here to reveal the answer!</summary>

 The key that the `useEffect` in `MartianImageFetcher` is **only run once**.
 This is because we told React that the queue should be queued on the first render only.
 However, as we saw, sometimes you need the effect to run again when some data changes.
 In this case the `date` prop, changed from `"2019-01-01"` to `"2020-01-01"`, meaning that we have to fetch data different data.
 We call this a _dependency_ of the effect.
+Any variables which are used inside the `useEffect` callback function are dependencies.

 </details>